Android-for-Python/Android-for-Python-Users/README.md

 [Kivy Garden](https://github.com/kivy-garden/) is a library of components ('flowers').
 It is mostly not maintained.
 Anybody who has had a garden knows a garden needs a gardener, Kivy Garden doesn't have one.
 Set your expectations accordingly.

 For flowers that are maintained add them to your buildozer.spec like this:
-`requirements = python3, kivy==2.0.0, kivy_garden.xcamera`.
+`requirements = python3, kivy, kivy_garden.xcamera`.
 For flowers that are not maintained copy the code to your project and edit so that it builds.

 There is a `#garden_requirements =` field in older buildozer.spec files.
 This is depreciated in the Buildozer 'master' and should not be used with any version of Buildozer.